srewashimondal/Website-1/README.md

-## Welcome to GitHub Pages (Coding)
+## Welcome to Coding with Python!

+Hello everyone!

+I am Srewashi Mondal, a rising junior in BTHS Software Major.

+Python is a coding website that is very easy to learn.
+Python offers excellent readability and uncluttered simple-to-learn syntax which helps beginners to utilize this programming language.

-You can use the [editor on GitHub](https://github.com/srewashimondal/Website-1/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+You can use the website (https://www.python.org/about/gettingstarted/) to get beginner tips and guidelines on how to use Python.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown